 Almost universally, major cable companies provide unique local content to their customers in the form of sports coverage, regional politics and public interest programming through the traditional video medium and, increasingly, enhanced online content.
-Cablevision's MSG Varsity Initiative partners with students and teachers in its Connecticut service areas to produce both professional and student-generated news content focused on high school sports, academics and activities on a dedicated television and online network.
-In addition, Cablevision's News12 provides 24-hour local news coverage in its Connecticut service areas, including updated local weather and traffic conditions.
+In Connecticut, Cablevision's MSG Varsity Initiative partners with students and teachers in its Connecticut service areas to produce both professional and studentgenerated news content focused on high school sports. academics and activities on a dedicated television and online network.
+In addition.
+Cablevision's News12 provides 24-hour local news coverage in its Connecticut service areas, including updated local weather and traffic conditions.
+In Rhode Island, Cox Sports provides its Rhode Island and Connecticut service areas with coverage and original programming on the local and regional sports scene.
+From Varsity Life, the network's weekly program on Rhode Island's high school athletes to Friars All Access, a new program in 2011, providing a behind-the-scenes look at all things Providence College Men's Basketball, Cox is tailoring its local programming to its region.
+In Massachusetts, Charter Communications' WCTR TV3 provides Central Massachusetts with news, sports and other local programming, including Worcester News Tonight, a twice-nightly live news program, as well as other community programming like the Commonwealth Report, hosted by Lt.
+Governor Tim Murray from the State House.
 Comcast Sports Network New England features New England-centric comprehensive sports programming for local, regional and national events of interest, including both college and professional coverage.
 Both on TV and online, Comcast has rolled out this regional sports-focused programming in 11 areas of the country, including New England.
-Also New England-wide, Comcast's New England Cable News (NECN) is the largest 24-hour regional news network in the country and maintains a local news bureau in Hartford, Connecticut.
-Cox Sports provides its Connecticut service areas with coverage and original programming on the local and regional sports scene, including live coverage of University of Connecticut sports.
+Also New England-wide, Comcast's New England Cable News (NECN) is the largest 24-hour regional news network in the country.
+Along with its Newton, Massachusettsbased studios, NECN maintains local news bureaus in Hartford, Connecticut; Manchester, New Hampshire; Burlington, Vermont; and Worcester, Massachusetts.
+In Maine and New Hampshire.
+Time Warner Cable customers watch the Portland Pirates and the Maine Red Claws, along with select local high school sports, on Time Warner Cable Sports.